tangerineOreo/tangerineOreo.github.io/index.md

 **CEV/HAUV Cross Domain Strategy, Factors and Conditions**

-***Junping Li**, Y Jin, R Hu, et al. Trajectory tracking control of fixed-wing hybrid aerial underwater vehicle subject to wind and wave disturbances.
+***Junping Li**, Y Jin, R Hu, et al. Trajectory tracking control of hybrid aerial underwater vehicle subject to wind and wave disturbances.
 Journal of Intelligent & Robotic Systems, 2024.*

 Proposed a cross domain strategy to address the convergence problem of CEV/HAUV control caused by the large change in the environment transition; Key factors and conditions of the cross environment; Critical relations and feasible domains of the factors that CEV/HAUV motion or control conditions need to meet.